abdullahmujahidali/American-Sign-Language/README.md

 ## For live demo
 [![Watch the video](https://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](https://youtu.be/-3JNnClKCFA)

+## For Dataset if I don't get back to you [Dataset & Model](https://drive.google.com/drive/folders/1ikgysXNd3pDgoBe-0xDhqsMi_asOyq1h?usp=sharing)

 ## Project Features.
 * Detects real time object and recognize which digit it is from 1 - 10 .
-* Detects number from a video from 1 - 5 digits.
+* Detects number from a video from 1 - 10 digits.

 ## Prerequisites